megalus/stela/docs/the_final_loader.md

 ## The Stela Final Loader

+Stela always loads the data from the dotenv files, we call it the First Loader.

+After that, Stela calls the Final Loader function, which just return the data received from the First Loader.

+You can configure Stela to use your own Final Loader function, or use the default one.

-Stela Final Loader is a function which receives two arguments:
+Stela Final Loader is a function that receives two arguments:

 * The [Stela Options](settings.md) object: `options`
 * The dictionary content the data from _dotenvs_ read based on current stela options: `env_data`